top of page

 Each question is an invitation and you are welcome to participate in whatever way feels comfortable for you.

-Mending What's Broken Through the Physical Art Practice of Kintsugi: Hands-on session You will be guided through each step in the art process.
 In our session, there is no wrong way to do Kintsugi; it is all about noticing what comes to mind while doing each step.
-No matter what happens with the pieces, there is an opportunity for learning and observations.
-All supplies provided.

 Each participant will be invited to break and mend a bowl.